dlt-hub/dlt/docs/website/docs/reference/performance.md

 processing.

-Keep in mind load packages are buffered to disk and are left for any troubleshooting, so you can clear disk pace with the config.toml option `load.delete_completed_jobs=true` or the equivalent env var.
+Keep in mind load packages are buffered to disk and are left for any troubleshooting, so you can clear disk space with the `config.toml` option `load.delete_completed_jobs=true` or the equivalent env variable.

-To troubleshoot memory usage you can add the env var `PROGRESS=log`.
+To troubleshoot memory usage you can add the env variable `PROGRESS=log`.

-### Parallelism
+## Parallelism

 Parallelism can be limited with the config option `max_parallel_items = 5` that you can place under a source.
 As `dlt` is a library can also leverage parallelism outside of `dlt` such as by placing